 By so long, we discussed the two objectives of the Ajanta composition; one, - easy composition by following the equal symmetrical concept, and secondly, the connecting-link composition where all the segments of a storytelling composition perform as a panoramic view.
 Besides this, there is another formation had been leading in Ajanta composition.
 We can recognize it as “Elliptical composition”.

 We can bring forth a great painting as an example that composed by the story of Sankhapala Jataka.
-In that painting, there are two sections; At the right side, Nagraj(the kink of the serpent) attacked Sankhapala and has taken his custody.
-In the left side, Shrestha (a noble person who follow the rule of Buddha) relief Sankhapala from fowlers and pioneered him in Buddhism.
+In that painting, there are two sections; At the right side, Nagraj(the kink of the serpent) attacked Sankapala and has taken his custody.
+In the left side, Shrestha (a noble person who follow the rule of Buddha) relief Sankapala from fowlers and pioneered him in Buddhism.

 Each group composed elliptically around the center point of the composition.
 In the scene of the left side, all hands of those fowlers indicate their prey by producing a bunch of diagonal lines and the sprained figure of Nagraj, goes ahead to those hands of fowlers.